Omar Managing Director, Global Investment Research Compliance Global Compliance Division, New York

 I work in Global Compliance at Goldman Sachs.
 I cover compliance for the Global Investment Research division.
 In this role, I have a wide variety of responsibilities.
-I spend a good deal of my time managing regulatory inquiries, training analysts, developing policies and procedures and responding to real-time inquiries such as personal securities trades, private investments and similar employee matters.
+I spend a good deal of my time advising and training analysts and developing policies, procedures and controls.

 This firm is made up of entrepreneurs who see opportunities and take advantage of them — good ideas and fresh thinking are encouraged here.

 I really enjoy thinking about how to manage risk for dynamic, cutting-edge businesses.
 The business I represent is run by creative thinkers.
 Seeing how they look at the world and helping them make sure the business operates the right way from a compliance perspective, is fascinating.

 All of my tasks require that I collaborate with others, whether they are in the control areas (such as Legal and Compliance) or in the parts of the business that generate revenue.
 For each project, I have some of my own work each day, but I also spend a lot of time working with others.